Disability Insurance for High-Risk Workers: How Income Protection Works When You Can’t Work

 Why High-Risk Jobs Change Disability Insurance Rules

-Dangerous work changes how insurance operates because higher risk requires special rules, which we explain in detail in our main guide on insurance rules for high-risk jobs.
+Dangerous work changes how insurance operates because higher risk requires special rules, which we explain in detail in our main guide on Insurance rules for high-risk jobs.

 Disability insurance is especially sensitive to occupational risk.